11abdellah11/Computer_Vision_GANs/README.md

 ### Discriminative Network

 the Discriminative Network acts as a discerning critic, distinguishing between genuine and generated data.
 Through this process, it refines its ability to provide feedback to the Generative Network, driving continuous improvement in the generated outputs.
+In other word, it will classify if the generated data are good or no!

 ## Generative Model vs. Discriminative Model